 West Virginia's Chesapeake Bay Tributary Team posted meeting announcements throughout the WIP3 development process on our website and highlighted various stages of the process in our quarterly electronic newsletter, beginning with the Summer/Fall 2017 issue.
 WV's Tributary Team maintains a Facebook page.
-Several posts were made leading up to the WIP3 Development meetings in July, including videos of the Martinsburg presentation on July 30th.
+Several posts were made leading up to the WIP3

+Development meetings in July, including videos of the Martinsburg presentation on July 30th.
 In August, a link was reposted from the Chesapeake Bay Program on why the WIP matters to everyone.
 On September 20, a link was posted to the quarterly newsletter for articles on the WIP3 development process.
 Other posts that related to WIP development included posts advertising and promoting the Watershed Group Gathering, TMDL updates, and CAST trainings.
 In January-March 2019, Tributary Team members began sharing drafts of various text sections or verbal summaries with stakeholder groups for feedback.

 A draft WIP3 was posted on the www.wvchesapeakebay.us website and press release issued April 12, 2019 announcing a 60-day public comment period.

-Appendix W1.
-Significant Municipal Facilities
+Public comments were received and have been compiled and responded to in the response summary provided as Appendix 8.